orionrobots/orionrobots.github.io/wiki/general_lego_tips.md

 </li><li><a class="link" href="#Pulling_small_plates_apart">Pulling small plates apart</a>
 </li><li><a class="link" href="#Sorting_Lego">Sorting Lego</a>
 </li></ul></ul><!--toc--></div>
-<p><a class="wiki" href="/wiki/lego_specifications.html" title="Lego Specifications">Lego Specifications</a>
+<p><a href="/wiki/lego_specifications.html" title="Lego Specifications">Lego Specifications</a>
 </p>
 <h2 id="Do_not_use_your_teeth.">Do not use your teeth.</h2>
 <p>
 <br/>No matter how tempting it is - please resist.
 Not only does it leave unsightly bite marks on the ABS but it also means your pieces may no longer fit together properly.
-Also if you are using <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> with other systems - it may not be very healthy.
+Also if you are using <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> with other systems - it may not be very healthy.
 Most of the Lego here at OrionRobots has probably used in various indoor and outdoor challenges - I wouldn't put it in my mouth.
 </p>
 <p>There are definitely other methods of getting stuff off.
 </p>